Home

 This circuit makes calibration of your volt per octave equipment way easier.
 Build one today and get in tune.
 Read more...

-MFOS on YouTube
+Share MFOS on Facebook

 MFOS uses DIP